Rizzy2k/BG-Discord-Bot/README.md

-# HBG-Discord-Bot
+# BG-Discord-Bot
-Legal Policies of The HBG Teamer Bot
+Legal Policies of The BG Teamer Bot

 ## Policies